mindboard/ssf2svg/README.md

 ## build

 Just do _go build_.
-Created __ssf2svg__ is executable.
+And then use a executable file __ssf2svg__.

-This code was build and test go version go1.14.7 linux/amd64.
+> I am testing this code with go version go1.14.7 linux/amd64.

 ## usage